-As a first step towards a more complete synthesis, we have compiled a systematic map.
+As a first step towards a more complete synthesis, we compiled a systematic map.
 Such a map gives an overview of the evidence base by providing a database with descriptions of relevant studies, but it does not synthesise reported results.

-We have identified studies on a variety of interventions that could be useful for conserving or restoring any aspect of forest biodiversity.
-We have searched not only for studies of interventions in actual forest set-asides, but also for appropriate evidence from commercially managed forests, since some practices applied there may be useful for conservation or restoration purposes too.
+We identified studies on a variety of interventions that could be useful for conserving or restoring any aspect of forest biodiversity.
+We searched not only for studies of interventions in actual forest set-asides, but also for appropriate evidence from commercially managed forests, since some practices applied there may be useful for conservation or restoration purposes too.

-Since the review is based on Swedish initiatives, we have focused on the boreal and temperate forest types that are represented in Sweden, but these forests are parts of vegetation zones that extend over many parts of the world.
-We have looked for relevant studies performed throughout these zones, which means that the evidence covered by our review should be relevant for managers of forest set-asides not only in Sweden but in many other regions as well.
+Since the review is based on Swedish initiatives, we focused on the boreal and temperate forest types that are represented in Sweden, but these forests are parts of vegetation zones that extend over many parts of the world.
+We looked for relevant studies performed throughout these zones, which means that the evidence covered by our review should be relevant for managers of forest set-asides not only in Sweden but in many other regions as well.

 More than 800 relevant studies found

 Initially, our searches for literature identified almost 17,000 articles as possibly relevant to the subject of the review.
 Through several stages of screening, most of these articles were subsequently excluded, but after close reading, 812 studies have been assessed as useful.